uabrc/uabrc.github.io/docs/cheaha/open_ondemand/index.md

     Using the shell terminal in this way puts you on the login node.
 Do not run any compute tasks on the login node.
 Request a compute node first!
 <!-- markdownlint-enable MD046 -->

+## File Browser

+For more information on using the Open OnDemand file browser please see our [File Browser](ood_files.md) page.

+## Interactive Apps

+We have several interactive applications available, and making your own interactive apps is also possible.
+For our current offerings please see our [Interactive Apps](ood_interactive.md) page.

+## Job Composer

+Open OnDemand offers a SLURM Job Composer that can be helpful for writing and starting certain kinds of jobs without a terminal.
+Note that while this method is useful for single and simple jobs, it is less suitable for jobs at large scales or jobs that need to be shared with collaborators.
+The Job Composer may also be used to monitor your actively running jobs without a terminal.

+Please see our [Job Composer](images/ood_active_jobs.png) page for more information.